- Go on a wildlife tour of Damas Island estuary

 After checking into your hotel, spend the day relaxing as you see fit.
-If you still have the energy, you can hike one of the park's many trails and do some wildlife spotting along the way.
+If you still have the energy, you can explore some of the beaches outside of the park.
 Aquatic activities include snorkeling at the beaches or parasailing over the ocean.
 In the evening, head to the adjacent town of Quepos for dinner and sunset views.
 Try the famous seafood here—it's as fresh as it comes.

 Day 2: Damas Mangrove Boat Tour